zoom/meetingsdk-web-sample/README.md

    var CLIENT_SECRET = "YOUR_CLIENT_SECRET_OR_SDK_SECRET"
    ```

    > Reminder to not publish this sample app as is.
-Replace the frontend signature generator with a [backend signature generator](https://developers.zoom.us/docs/meeting-sdk/auth/) to keep your SDK Secret safe.
+Replace the Meeting SDK JWT generator with a [backend Meeting SDK JWT generator](https://developers.zoom.us/docs/meeting-sdk/auth/#generate-a-meeting-sdk-jwt) to keep your SDK Secret safe.

 1. Save `index.js` or `nav.js` respectively.